UN group chairs outline priorities for sustainable development goals

 Trade as an enabler of sustainable development

-The section on marine resources, oceans, and seas, for example, suggests eliminating all harmful fisheries subsidies, as well as combatting unreported and unregulated (IUU) fishing.
+The marine resources, oceans, and seas section, for example, suggests eliminating all harmful fisheries subsidies, as well as combatting unreported and unregulated (IUU) fishing.
 The energy area includes the phasing out of "inefficient fossil fuel subsidies that encourage wasteful consumption," while the food security and nutrition headline puts forward addressing "harmful agricultural subsidies."

 The progress report, however, for its part notes that OWG members discussed the fact that trade-related issues - such as agricultural and fisheries subsidies - are also being addressed within the framework of the WTO.